-The program in Film and Media Studies (FMS) provides students who are interested in the history, criticism, and theories of moving-image-based visual culture, from the 19th through the 21st centuries, an opportunity to extend their formal intellectual development and explore film and electronic media as evolving global phenomena.
-The certificate and the master's degree in FMS advance a student's scholarly understanding of all forms of the moving image and their artistic, cultural, industrial, philosophical, political, and social implications.
+The program in Film and Media Studies (FMS) provides students who are interested in the history, criticism and theories of moving-image-based visual culture from the 19th through the 21st centuries an opportunity to extend their formal intellectual development and to explore film and electronic media as evolving global phenomena.
+The certificate and the master's degree in FMS advance a student's scholarly understanding of all forms of the moving image and their artistic, cultural, industrial, philosophical, political and social implications.

-Students already enrolled at Washington University with a major in film and media studies may wish to consider the master's program as part of an accelerated AB/AM option.
-Washington University students who are admitted in the combined AB/AM program may have up to 9 units of FMS course credit at the 400 level considered for application to Master of Arts (AM) degree requirements.
-Students who are currently enrolled as undergraduates at Washington University and are seeking the combined AB/AM degree should use the standard application form of the Graduate School to apply.
+Students already enrolled at Washington University with a major in FMS may wish to consider the master's program as part of an accelerated AB/AM option.
+Washington University students who are admitted in the combined AB/AM program may have up to 9 units of FMS course credit at the 400 level considered for application to the Master of Arts (AM) degree requirements.
+Students who are currently enrolled as undergraduates at Washington University and who are seeking the combined AB/AM degree should use the standard application form of the Graduate School to apply.

-All applicants to the certificate, AB/AM, or master's degree in FMS are welcome to consult with the director of graduate studies about the application process.
+All applicants to the certificate, AB/AM, and master's degree programs in FMS are welcome to consult with the director of graduate studies about the application process.

 Required courses for the graduate certificate: 15 units